 This is particularly useful for applications where we have high-volume and we don't really care whether some of the data is lost.
 Such examples are IoT applications where we don't really care if we lose readings from some of the sensors.

-Another option is to set the required acknowledgements to 1 (ACK-1).
+(ACK-1).
 This is also called leader acknowledgement and it means that the Kafka broker will acknowledge as soon as the partition leader writes the record in its local log but without confirming that the partition followers got the record.
 As you can imagine, if the partition leader fails immediately after sending back the ack but before replicating the record to its followers, we might have data loss.
 That's why we usually use this option if a rarely missed record is not very significant, for example log aggregation, data for machine learning or dashboards, etc.

-The final option is all (ACK-ALL).
+(ACK-ALL).
 In this case, the leader gets write confirmations from all in-sync replicas (ISRs) before sending an acknowledgement back to the producer.
 This ensures that as long as there is one ISR alive, the data is not lost.

 Consumers